authcrunch/authcrunch.github.io/docs/authenticate/oauth/81-backend-oauth2-0007-github.md

 # Github

-Follow the instructions at `https://github.com/settings/apps/new`.
+Follow the instructions at `https://github.com/settings/apps/new` (or `https://github.com/organizations/<your_org>/settings/applications/new` for orgs).

 GitHub App name: "My Gatekeeper"